 pro: the spec improves security; ECC+PQ "increases attack surface by adding another code base" (statement)

-pro: the spec decreases TLS complexity; rationale for, e.g., non-hybrid ML-KEM draft version 07 (12 February 2026) includes "simplicity" (statement)
+pro: the spec decreases TLS complexity; rationale for, e.g., solo-ML-KEM draft version 07 (12 February 2026) includes "simplicity" (statement)

-pro: [specifically regarding non-hybrid ML-DSA:] for double-signing with ECC+PQ the "complexity cost is vastly higher than hybrid key exchange" since "Composite keys leak all over the API and application/configuration layer" and these keys complicate "X.509 authentication"; "Having to store and apply two keys at the same time will, as Filippo pointed out, propagate throughout the entire library"; "enormous API complications"; "makes the cost of this security blanket much higher" (statement) (statement) (statement) (statement)
+pro: [specifically regarding solo ML-DSA:] for double-signing with ECC+PQ the "complexity cost is vastly higher than hybrid key exchange" since "Composite keys leak all over the API and application/configuration layer" and these keys complicate "X.509 authentication"; "Having to store and apply two keys at the same time will, as Filippo pointed out, propagate throughout the entire library"; "enormous API complications"; "makes the cost of this security blanket much higher" (statement) (statement) (statement) (statement)

 con: the cost difference is minor (statement)